Congressional Issues

 More on Congressional Issues

 Charlotte, N.C.—Congresswoman Alma S. Adams (NC-12) is calling on the North Carolina Board of Elections to protect voter's privacy and security.
-Following President Trump's Commission on Election Integrity's request for voter's full names, dates of birth, and partial social security numbers, Rep.
+Following President Trump's Commission on Election Integrity's request for voter's full names, dates of birth, and partial social security numbers, Rep. Adams sent a letter to Kim Westbrook Strach, Executive Director of the North Carolina Board of Elections, urging North Carolina to join a bipartisan group of states who have refused to turn this information over to the commission.

 Noting that the NC Republican legislative leadership is "dragging their feet" about doing anything that would fairly represent voters when it comes to redistricting, Congresswoman Alma Adams says they frankly "don't give a damn about these citizens."